 Read the latest news of the Kansas City Province.
 Want stories from our blog sent to you once a week?
 Sign up for the Weekly Wine Press.

 Please join Fr.
-Keith, Vicky, Tim, and guest former Precious Blood Volunteer Lina Guerrero for this recording of August 6th's Tapping the Wine Cellar!
+Keith, Vicky, and Tim as we welcome Greg Evers for this recording of September 17th's Tapping the Wine Cellar!
 We hope you can take some time to explore the coming Sunday's readings using this video as a jumping-off point.

 The New Wine Press